esdc-devcop/esdc-devcop.github.io/guides/tfvc-to-git.md

 You should also feel free to not use the _Wiki_ itself at all, if all the documentation is in the source control.
 If you are not using a Wiki, any client or user documentation should be published to a website;
 [GitLab Pages](https://about.gitlab.com/product/pages/) and [GitHub Pages](https://pages.github.com/) are both great services to host this type of documentation.

+### What are the real benefits of using Git into a long term perspective?

+> Actually, we are working with TFS and everything works fine.
+Why should we move to Git?
+What are the real benefit in short term and long term?